Skip to content

 Handle idempotency-key mismatches loudly

-A 409 with an idempotency key set means the same key was reused with a different payload.
+A 409 with code idempotency_key_conflict means the same key was reused with a different payload.
 This is almost always a caller bug — surface it explicitly:

 try: